google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 ![Screenshot of the Service Worker Library Site on Web Fundamentals]({{site.WFBaseUrl}}/updates/images/2015/11/appshell/image_10.png)

-## Use sw-precache for your application shell
+## Use sw-precache for Your Application Shell

 Using [sw-precache](https://github.com/GoogleChrome/sw-precache) to cache the application shell should handle the concerns around file revisions, the install/activate questions, and the fetch scenario for the app shell.
 You can drop sw-precache into your application’s build process and can use configurable wildcards to pick up your static resources.
 Rather than manually hand-crafting your service worker script, it generates one for you to take care of cache management in a way that is safe and has an efficient, cache-first fetch handler.

 Initial visits to your app trigger precaching of the complete set of needed resources.
 This is very similar to the experience of installing a native app from an app store.
 When users return to your app, only updated resources are downloaded.
 In our demo app, we display an "App updated.
 Refresh for the new version" message to inform users that a new version of the application shell is available.
 This pattern is a low-friction way of letting users know they can refresh for the latest version.

-## Use sw-toolbox for runtime caching
+## Use sw-toolbox for Runtime Caching

 Use [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) for runtime caching with varying strategies depending on the resource: